 ACCTG 151G Financial Literacy

-- Prepare budgets and evaluate and the impact they have on commercial and human behaviour
+- Develop budgets and explain the impact they have on commercial and human behaviour.

-- Understand the decision process in respect to car and housing decisions
+- Understand and describe the decision process in respect to housing purchases in New Zealand.

 - Identify and describe the components and characteristics of consumer loans in New Zealand.